adallen93/mb-gwas-toolkit/README.md

 ```
 The QQ plot is a graphical representation of the deviation of the observed P values from the null hypothesis.
 The observed P values for each SNP are sorted from largest to smallest and plotted against expected values from a theoretical chi-squared distribution.

-**Identifying Significant Alleles**
+#### Identifying Significant Alleles
-The following function prints a list of statistically significant alleles from the study.
+The following function gives a list of statistically significant alleles from the study.

 One of the most important parts of determining statistical significance in a GWAS study is the multiple testing correction.
 Each subject provides a genome on which thousands of tests (if not millions) are conducted.
-This package determines statistically significant alleles at the 0.05 level, adjusted using the Hochberg Method.
+This package determines statistically significant alleles at the 0.05 level, adjusted using the **Benjamini–Hochberg method** for multiple comparisons.

 ``` python
 gwas_object.Significant_Results()